 He also began teaching piano and voice.
 He taught in the traditional way with some adaptations but always felt hypocritical making his pupils work this way, as his own fluent musicianship was built on very different skills.
 He found it frustrating that although his students could play scales and pieces proficiently after many hours of rehearsing them, they could not play by ear, improvise, sight-read properly (hear a score internally when they see it for the first time) and learning new music was always painfully slow and laborious for them.
 He longed to find a way to empower his students by teaching them these fluent musical skills which he possessed in abundance.

-So he stopped teaching piano and singing for 6 years during which time he worked as an A level composition and music production teacher at Aquinas 6th Form College in Stockport, Studying for his PGCE, he made musical fluency and literacy his area of focus, and to his dismay found that there was little research being done on this subject at that time.
+He stopped performing and teaching piano and singing for 6 years during which time he worked as an A level composition and music production teacher at Aquinas 6th Form College in Stockport, Manchester.
+Studying for his PGCE, he made musical fluency and literacy his area of focus, and found that there was little research being done on this subject at that time.
 In contrast, fluency and literacy in language had an enormous amount of available research to use.
 This made him feel even more determined to address the under-represented field of musical fluency and teach people to handle the “language of music” fluently.

 He moved to London where he began teaching fluent musicianship on the piano.
 He rapidly developed a unique and powerful model of how music works on the keys and to spread his ideas further, he created a website devoted to sharing his radical and highly effective teaching approach – musicallyfluent.com.

 His classical performing has continued to develop.
 He now uses advanced technology to offer a large suite of different pianos – current, historical and futuristic – and improvises a great deal in his shows.
-He continues to gain devoted followers and is hopeful that in the changing climate of classical music taste, future appearances in festivals might attract some positive attention from critics.
+He continues to gain devoted followers and is hopeful that in the changing climate of classical music taste, future appearances in festivals etc. might at last attract some positive attention from critics.
 Yet Phil is still not very interested in mainstream success.
 His values are very different from those of the modern entertainment industry.
-Phil is interested in making music which is accessible, emotionally connected, which offers solace or even healing and the hype which must be generated to market himself as a contender for the spotlight of major success feels threatening to his very essence as a artist.
+Phil is interested in making music which is accessible, emotionally connected, which offers solace or even healing.
+He believes that the hype required to market himself as a contender for the spotlight of major success could compromise his essence as a artist.

-As an artist, Phil spans a wide range of styles.
-So, to help make sense of this diversity, he will has decided to start sharing his work inside four distinct projects:
+As an artist, Phil spans a fairly wide range of style and he his now sharing his music within four distinct projects:

 Inside the Keys – is his virtuoso classical piano project featuring improvisation and classical repertoire using cutting edge technology.
 He has released three albums, Inside Stories – a set of spontaneous improvisations, an album of Mozart piano music, and an album of piano music by Liszt and Ravel.

-Not Parallel – is a new age jazz project using piano, keyboards and vocals (coming soon)
+Not Parallel – is a new age jazz project using piano, keyboards and vocals.

-Sounds Better – is meditative post-minimal piano improvisation project designed to evoke solace, catharsis and well-being (coming soon)
+Sounds Better – is meditative post-minimal piano improvisation project designed to evoke solace, catharsis and well-being.

 Phil is a natural composer.
 Recently, he has begun to share an eclectic mix of his works in a wide range of genre, mood and instrumentation.
 When a high-end music library asked to use some of his piano recordings and subsequently took some of his orchestral and electronica pieces, Phil was encouraged to start putting together his own commercial music library website – jigsawmusic.com.

-Phil has an uneasy relationship with the pressures of career ambition and self-promotion and a horror of the empty posturing and grandiosity that we see so often in the world of stars and celebrities fills him with horror.
+Phil has always had an uneasy relationship with the pressures of career ambition and self-promotion.
+The empty posturing and ego that we see so often in the world of stars and celebrities fills him with horror.
 This dislike of competitive, status-seeking meant that he has needed to develop ways of working as a musician – and now as a teacher – based on truly solid foundations, undeniable skills and authentic artistic values.
-So he relies on a clear model of how music actually works on the piano and the voice.
-Using clear conscious awareness of this model, Phil has found a very dependable, pure kind of confidence that makes him highly effective and independent as a musician, regardless of nebulous ideas like self-belief.
+So he relies on a clear model of how music actually works on the piano and in the voice.
+With clear conscious awareness of this model, Phil has found a very dependable, pure kind of confidence that makes him highly effective and independent as a musical communicator, without having to project a show self-belief through bravado.
 He values mastery far more than the vagaries of success.
-This solid yet playful approach can be applied in almost any discipline.
-Feeling connected rhythmically and vocally can generate real confidence and effectiveness in almost any endeavour.
-Phil has run several workshops to help people find and use their sense of rhythm and to release their vocal confidence in order to generate real effectiveness in almost any endeavour.
+This solid yet playful approach can be applied across many different disciplines and Phil now also coaches people in performance and presentation skills.
+He has run several workshops to help people find and use their sense of rhythm and to release their vocal confidence in order to generate real effectiveness in almost any endeavour.

-Phil is a consummate musician and teacher who sees music not as a vehicle for self-aggrandisement but as a powerful force for good in human society.
+Phil is a consummate musician and teacher who sees music not as a vehicle for self-aggrandisement but as a powerful, even essential force for good in human society.
 He will continue to do his unconventional work to further this cause.